networq/website/getting-started.md

 To work with the data structure and learn more about the different components continue with this [Holacracy](exampleHolacracy.md) example.

-Or take an [abstract overview](concepts.md) of the components involved.
+Or, take an [abstract overview](concepts.md) of the components involved.

 <img src="https://github.com/favicon.ico" width="48"> Found a typo or error?
 [Create a PR](https://github.com/networq/www.networq.io).